WhatsApp Community

 This investment product aims to solve the retirement challenges for NRIs through a restricted market-linked investment.

-NPS is government-backed and offers numerous tax advantages for NRIs, along with long-term wealth creation.
+NPS is government-backed and offers numerous tax advantages for NRIs, as well as long-term wealth creation.

 The national pension scheme was initially established in 2004 as a government-sponsored retirement plan for its employees.
 It later then opeded ot all the Indian citizens, including NRIs.